ajkim0418/i3dotfiles/README.md

 multilockscreen uses the configuration file at /usr/bin/multilockscreen.
 Copy the contents from multilockscreenCOPY to this file.
 To update your wallpaper, run ```multilockscreen  -u <path to wallpaper>```

+There is a custom script in the repo ("lockscreendisplays.sh") that switches to the appropriate lockscreen based on single or multi display, and the script can be called in the i3config keybinding

 #### Enabling brightness keys in Arch i3
 For some distros, the screen brightness keys do not work for i3 out of the box.
 You can fix this by using the  ```light``` tool, which can be downloaded from your package manager.
 The general commands to is  ```light -A <value>``` to increase brightness and ```light -U <value>``` to decrease brightness
 You might notice that these commands won't run without sudo, to fix these try two things: